Gaspar del Bufalo: Missionaries of the Precious Blood

 His missionary efforts were extremely dramatic.
 One contemporary, the Passionist priest and bishop Vincent Strambi, described his preaching as being "like a spiritual earthquake."
 He was also a friend of Vincent Pallotti, founder of the Pallotines, who assisted at Gaspar's deathbed.
 He is particularly known for his devotion to the Precious Blood of Christ and for spreading this devotion during his lifetime.

 Until his death on December 28, 1837, he worked tirelessly to re-evangelize central Italy, especially the Papal States.
 He was well known for his eloquence in preaching, his devotion to the poor (especially the Santa Galla Hospice in Rome), and his work with the brigands of southern Lazio.

 In 1836, his strength began to fail.
 He had given his last mission in Rome at the Chiesa Nuova in 1837.
 Although fatally ill, he hastened to Rome, where the cholera was raging, to administer to the spiritual wants of the plague-stricken.
 He returned to Albano but went again to Rome at the suggestion of Cardinal Franzoni, the cardinal protector of the Congregation, in December 1837.
 It proved too much for him, and he succumbed in the midst of his labours on December 28, 1837.

 His funeral was held in Rome at the church of Sant'Angelo in Pescheria, near the Teatro di Marcello, and he was buried in Albano.
 Later, his body was transferred to the house of the Missionaries on the Via dei Crociferi in Rome (Santa Maria in Trivio), where it remains today.

 The titles accorded to him by his contemporaries:"II Santo", "Apostle of Rome", "Il martello dei Carbonari" (Hammer of Italian Freemasonry).

 Veneration

-Gaspar del Bufalo was beatified by Pope Pius X in 1904, and canonized by Pope Pius XII on June 12, 1954.
-Originally commemorated on December 29, this was moved in 1962 to October 21.
+Gaspar del Bufalo was beatified by Pope Pius X on August 29, 1904.
+The cause for his canonization was opened on July 12, 1949, and he was canonized by Pope Pius XII on June 12, 1954.
+Originally commemorated on December 29, his feast was moved in 1962 to October 21.
 His feast is celebrated in the City of Rome and by members of the Missionaries of the Precious Blood on October 21.